devshareacademy/phaser-3-typescript-games-and-examples/examples/3.80/scene-transition-geometry-mask/README.md

 Contains example code of how to create a custom scene transition for when a scene starts by using a `GeometryMask`.

-You can see a live demo of the example here: [Phaser 3 Scene Transition Geometry Mask](https://devshareacademy.github.io/phaser-3-typescript-games-and-examples/examples/scene-transition-geometry-mask/index.html)
+You can see a live demo of the example here: <a href="https://devshareacademy.github.io/phaser-3-typescript-games-and-examples/examples/scene-transition-geometry-mask/index.html" target="_blank">Phaser 3 Scene Transition Geometry Mask</a>

 ![Example](https://devshareacademy.github.io/cdn/images/documentation/examples/scene-transition-geometry-mask/example.gif?raw=true)